-- Dr. Angela Bermúdez-Millán is working with the Hartford Special Supplemental Nutrition Program for Women, Infants and Children to understand the barriers to WIC Farmers Market Voucher Redemption among Hartford participants.
-Preliminary findings will inform the design of a community-based intervention to target childhood obesity designed for low-income WIC program participant.
+- Dr. Bermúdez-Millán is collaborating with the Hartford WIC Program (Title: Barriers to WIC Farmers Market Vouchers Redemption among Hartford WIC Participants: A Community-Based Pilot Study to Strengthen WIC Benefits Use and to Develop a Childhood Obesity Intervention), gathering quantitative and qualitative data to inform the design of a community-based intervention to promote healthy weight through increased fruit and vegetables consumption among overweight/obese, low-income children ages 2-5 participating in the WIC program.
+The project involves 2 students working on the seed grant.
+Preliminary findings will inform the design of a community-based intervention to target childhood obesity designed for low-income WIC program participants.
 This project has led to student research and engagement opportunities, capstone/thesis and public presentations. - Drs.
 Shayna Cunningham and Jennifer Cavallari are working in partnership with Hartford Communities That Care to characterize, determine root causes of, and identify interventions that promote the wellbeing of Community Health Workers (CHWs) in Connecticut.
 Following best practices for communitybased participatory research, all aspects of the study are being guided by a Steering Committee consisting of CHWs, and representatives from organizations that are CHW employers or advocates.
 To date, funding has supported the development of the academic-community partnership, generated preliminary data needed to obtain extramural funding, and provided evidence to support ongoing CHW advocacy efforts in Connecticut.